mikenguyen13/data_analysis/_book/07-generalized-linear-models.md

 # Generalized Linear Models {#generalized-linear-models}

 Generalized Linear Models (GLMs) extend the traditional linear regression framework to accommodate response variables that do not necessarily follow a normal distribution.
-They provide a **flexible approach** to modeling relationships between a set of predictors and various types of dependent variables.
+They provide a flexible approach to modeling relationships between a set of predictors and various types of dependent variables.

-While [Ordinary Least Squares] regression assumes that the response variable is continuous and normally distributed, GLMs allow for response variables that follow distributions from the **exponential family**, such as **binomial, Poisson, and gamma distributions**.
+While [Ordinary Least Squares] regression assumes that the response variable is continuous and normally distributed, GLMs allow for response variables that follow distributions from the [exponential family](#sec-exponential-family-glm), such as [binomial](#sec-binomial-regression), [Poisson](#sec-poisson-regression), and gamma distributions.
 This flexibility makes them particularly useful in a wide range of business and research applications.

-A GLM consists of three key components:
+A [GLM](#generalized-linear-models) consists of three key components:

 1.  **A random component**: The response variable $Y_i$ follows a distribution from the exponential family (e.g., binomial, Poisson, gamma).
 2.  **A systematic component**: A linear predictor $\eta_i = \mathbf{x'_i} \beta$, where $\mathbf{x'_i}$ is a vector of observed covariates (predictor variables) and $\beta$ is a vector of parameters to be estimated.